A Generalist Dynamics Model for Control

 \section{Discussion}

 \textbf{Pixel observations}: In this paper, we restrict our experiments to environments with state-based observations and did not consider pixel-based observations.
 Apart from reducing need for computational resources, this was done in order to isolate generalization effects due to a transfer of a basic understanding of physics from generalization effects due to a transfer of perceptual capabilities.
 That being said, pixel-based domains are an interesting and natural extension of our work for at least two reasons: First, pixel-based observations open up our approach to more data sources, especially for real-world environments.
 Second, images can contain richer context about the environment than states, allowing for faster system identification for generalization.
 Fortunately, there are established techniques to tokenize image inputs for transformers, such as ViT \citep{dosovitskiy2020image} or VQGAN \citep{esser2021taming}.
 Some of these approaches were already used with the Gato architecture we base this work on.
+Furthermore, pixel-based domains require planning with predicted rewards, and initial experiments in appendix \ref{sec:predicted_reward_comparison} (and also the results in section \ref{sec:zero-shot-generalization-results}) indicate that our approach performs well in these cases.
 We therefore believe that including pixel observations is a straightforward and natural extension of our work.

 \textbf{Simple planner}: As discussed earlier, the random shooting planner we used for MPC is a tool for comparing model quality.
 As such, it is intentionally simple.
 A planner optimized for performance likely could significantly improve the MPC reward.
-We discussed one such example in the present work: For humanoid, the random shooting planner's performance did not saturate within our computational budget (Fig.\ \ref{fig:same_domain_results_humanoid}), and therefore we used an improved planner in section \ref{sec:humanoid_proposal}.
+We discussed one such example in Fig.\ \ref{fig:expert_humanoid_with_proposal}, where we used a proposal for planning.